By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

 Why?
 Because they know you’ll buy the Store Brand.

 It’s cheaper and you know it’s probably the same.
-Logic dictates that, if two products are almost indistinguishable, you’ll always go for lower cost.
+Logic dictates that, if two products are almost indistinguishable, you’ll always go for the lower cost.

-So what about the Pink Elephant Brand?
+So What About the Pink Elephant Brand?

 This is the one you buy on special occasions.
 Everyone loves this ice cream.